fgullo/jcludata/README.md

-# udata
+# JClUdata
-Clustering algorithms for uncertain data
+A Java library for clustering uncertain data